Montana/manifest/README.md

 ## Docker Manifest Layers

 Docker images have a bunch of layers.
-For each command in the Dockerfile, Docker generates a layer with all new files, for example `CMD`.
+For each command in the `Dockerfile`, Docker generates a layer with all new files, for example `CMD`.
 So, each layer is a set of differences from the previous one, for example below is a `digest` of an React app I'm currently working on:

 ![ReactLayers](layers.png)